kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That model has implications far beyond Kora.
 It suggests that frameworks may no longer need to wait for future generations of large language models to absorb their APIs indirectly from public code and forum archives.
 They can ship their own current expertise as a versioned artifact.

-## The Problem: General AI Knowledge Is Broad but Not Canonical
+## The Problem: General AI Knowledge Is Broad but Not Canonical { #problem-general-ai-knowledge }

 A modern coding model already knows a great deal about backend engineering.
 It can reason about constructors, interfaces, generics, HTTP, JDBC, SQL, Kafka, gRPC, retries, transactions, OpenTelemetry, and build systems.
 It may also understand the general idea of compile-time dependency injection and code generation.
 That broad knowledge is enormously useful to Kora because the framework intentionally stays close to those concepts.